 The power of content curation

-When done right, content curation leverages the power of third-party content and benefits everybody: you the curator, your audience, and the content creators.
+When done right, content curation leverages the power of third-party content and benefits everybody: you the curator, your target audience, and the content creators.
 It’s a valuable way to economically increase your content output, incorporate more diverse perspectives, and build credibility as an unbiased thought leader.

 About the author